 By this point I'm reasonably certain that the majority of responsible furniture owners are aware that spills and stains on upholstery should be cleaned immediately, with all due haste.
 It's the right thing to do, and stands the best chance of successful stain removal.
 But, let's consider for a moment the times when it's just not possible to immediately handle a stain.

-A quick search of the internet might lead you to believe that no one in the history of the world has failed to blot and treat a spill in a timely manner, and you and your upholstery are utterly doomed because your stains have set-in and nothing short of inventing a time machine, crashing the lively spaghetti and red wine party that marred the vintage set of dining chairs you just scored at the flea market, and cleaning those spills when they occur will be of any use in removing the stains.
+A quick search of the internet might lead you to believe that no one in the history of the world has failed to blot and treat a spill in a timely manner.
+That you and your upholstery are utterly doomed because your stains have set-in and nothing — at least nothing short of inventing a time machine, crashing the lively spaghetti and red wine party that marred the vintage set of dining chairs you just scored at the flea market, and cleaning those spills when they occur — will be of any use in removing the stains.
 All kidding aside, and in spite of several Google search result pages to the contrary, there are things you can do to revive a stained piece of upholstery, even if the staining took place long ago.

 Here's what I learned along the way about getting old stains out of upholstery:

-Steam: If your furniture can be cleaned by water hitting the stain with a bit of steam loosens it up and makes the stain more responsive to treatment.
+If your furniture can be cleaned with water, hitting the stain with a bit of steam loosens it up and makes the stain more responsive to treatment.
 I typically just grab my iron and and use the steam button for this application, I don't find it necessary to drag out the steamer to deal with small areas.

-Clean, Phase 1: This is the phase where you cross your fingers and hope that a simple solution is all that's needed.
-If your furniture can be cleaned with water, mix a little dish soap with cool water, and using a wrung out sponge blot the stain with the soap mixture.
-Take care not to rub at the stain, at this point it's unlikely that the stain will set in deeper, but rubbing can weaken and pill your fabric.
-Rinse the sponge and use just water to blot out some of the soap mixture.
+This is the phase where you cross your fingers and hope that a simple solution is all that's needed.
+If your furniture can be cleaned with water, mix a little dish soap with cool water and, using a wrung out sponge, blot the stain with the soap mixture.
+Take care not to rub at the stain — at this point it's unlikely that the stain will set in deeper, but rubbing can weaken and pill your fabric.
+Next, rinse the sponge and use just water to blot out some of the soap mixture.
 Press dry with a cloth or paper towels.
-If your furniture cannot be cleaned with water, use vinegar or vodka on a cloth to blot the stains.
-The smell of both vinegar and vodka will disappear when the area is dry.
+If your furniture cannot be cleaned with water, try using vinegar or vodka on a cloth to blot the stains.
+The smell of both the vinegar or the vodka will disappear when the area is dry.

-Clean, Phase 2: Time to go heavy duty and break out the cleaners.
-Any cleaner you choose to use should be spot tested in a discrete place on the piece of furniture.
-Some people swear by Resolve, or Tuff Stuff, and Jenny Komenda of Little Green Notebook has had some truly remarkable results with Folex.
-I'm fortunate that my stains came out without having to venture into this territory, but on several separate occasions when an entire glass of red wine or a mug of hot coffee has spilled Wine Away has been a real life saver.
+If a more gentle clean doesn't work, it's time to go heavy duty and break out the tough cleaners.
+Any cleaner you choose to use should be spot tested in a discreet place on the piece of furniture.
+Some people swear by Resolve or Tuff Stuff, and Jenny Komenda of Little Green Notebook has had some truly remarkable results with Folex.
+I'm fortunate that my stains came out without having to venture into this territory, but on several separate occasions when an entire glass of red wine or a mug of hot coffee has spilled Wine Away has been a real lifesaver.
 It managed to entirely remove red wine stains (caused by an unfortunately placed glass being flung across the room by an exuberant hand gesture) from the two brand-new cream side chairs in my living room.

-Celebrate: The seemingly impossible to remove set-in stain has been conquered!
+The seemingly impossible to remove set-in stain has been conquered.
 Hooray!
 Feel free to share your accomplishments with friends, so long as you offer to help out if they ever have need of your stain removing powers.